Powys County Council provides residents with a weekly multi-stream kerbside recycling service.

 In addition, food waste is collected weekly in a 23-litre kerbside caddy, which is complemented by a 5-litre internal caddy, for which the council provides liners.
 New liners can be requested free of charge.

-The council operates a bulky household waste collection service collecting furniture and large WEEE, with items weighing less than 50kg costing £25 for up to three items to be removed, while items heavier than 50kg cost more depending on their weight.
+The council operates a bulky household waste collection service collecting furniture and large WEEE, which can be booked online.
+Up to three standard items can be collected for a £30 charge, while items heavier than 50kg cost more depending on their weight.